 Alternatively, Samsung could unveil a new Windows tablet, the Galaxy TabPro S2, if a recent FCC filing is any clue, and another distinct possibility is that Samsung will unveil a new fitness tracker – the Gear Fit Pro moniker is currently doing the rounds.

 Lastly, with VR set to feature heavily at this year's MWC, Samsung is tipped to reveal a handful of fresh Gear VR projects at the show, with no less than four new augmented and virtual reality offerings expected in Barcelona.

 Sony at MWC 2017

-Sony Mobile’s smartphone woes are obvious, but that doesn’t seem to be stopping the firm from churning out new devices multiple times a year.
+Sony Mobile’s smartphone woes are obvious, but the company hasn’t shied away from launching multiple new devices every year.

 Sony Xperia X Compact

 We thought that Sony’s event would showcase the introduction of at least one Xperia flagship alongside several spin-off devices, just like at last year’s MWC, although that's now in doubt.